Effective date: July 21, 2016

 The Indemnified Party has control over defending a claim for a loss (including settling it), unless the Indemnified Party directs you to control the defense.
 If the Indemnified Party directs you to control the defense, you will not settle any litigation without the Indemnified Party’s written consent if the settlement (1) imposes a penalty or limitation on the Indemnified Party, (2) admits the Indemnified Party’s fault, or (3) does not fully release the Indemnified Party from liability.
 You and the Indemnified Party will cooperate with each other in good faith on a claim.

 The Indemnified Parties’ rights under this section 21 do not affect other rights they might have.

 22.2.
-Except for disputes subject to arbitration, all disputes arising out of (or relating to) the Website or these terms will be subject to the exclusive jurisdiction and venue of the courts in the state of Oregon.
-Each party hereby submits to the personal jurisdiction of the courts in the state of Oregon to resolve all disputes not subject to arbitration.
+Except for disputes subject to arbitration, all disputes arising out of (or relating to) the Website or these terms will be subject to the exclusive jurisdiction and venue of the courts in the state of New York.
+Each party hereby submits to the personal jurisdiction of the courts in the state of New York to resolve all disputes not subject to arbitration.
 Each party hereby waives any right to seek another forum or venue because of improper or inconvenient forum.

 22.3.
-For purposes of this section 22, the Website will be deemed solely based in Portland, Oregon and will be deemed a passive website that does not give rise to personal jurisdiction over the Company, either specific or general, in any other jurisdiction.
+For purposes of this section 22, the Website will be deemed solely based in New York, New York and will be deemed a passive website that does not give rise to personal jurisdiction over the Company, either specific or general, in any other jurisdiction.

 23.1.
 In General